An easy recipe for light and flaky, garlic butter topped, Cheddar Cheese Angel Biscuits. Takes less than 30 minutes, start to finish!

 Look at all the flaky layers.
 That is a whole bunch of yum!

 And the best part is you can make breakfast sandwiches the next morning with the leftover biscuits.
-We made ours with Canadian bacon (that we picked up on our Montreal trip), sharp white cheddar cheese, and an over easy fried egg.
+We made ours with Canadian bacon (from our Montreal trip), sharp white cheddar cheese, and an over easy fried egg.
 OMG!!

 A couple more gratuitous biscuit pics.
 Just cause..